-Fair value of other assets approximates to the carrying amount due to their short term nature.
+Fair value of financial investments at amortised cost approximates the carrying amount due to their short term nature.

-(v) Due to customers, other liabilities and borrowings
+(v) Due to customers, other liabilities and Due to NHF

 The estimated fair value of deposits with no stated maturity, which includes non-interest bearing deposits, is the amount repayable on demand.
-The estimated fair values of fixed interest-bearing deposits and borrowings are determined using a discounted cash flow model based on a current yield curve appropriate for the remaining term to maturity.
+The estimated fair values of due to NHF are determined using average of prime lending rate and maximum lending rate appropriate for the remaining term to maturity.